zazikant/Photoshop-uxp-plugin-/GIMP script/readme.md

 whats working:
 1. Outpainting: select Q mask and invert it to select outside of image. give prompt: "outpaint this image" it will outpaint it or else *upscale to canvas width*..

 2. Upscaling: select Q mask and dont invert it to select image. give prompt: "upscale  image, hi resolution" it will upscale it to canvas width.. very important: press ctrl + shift + z on gemini edit layer. it will expan the generated image to highest of resolution

+3: Inpaint + Upscaler: same as point 2 upscaling.. without inverting selection, just write your prompt without keywords like Upscale " futuristic city, cars " it will select subject and blend to this theme.  press Ctrl + shift+ z to get this beautiful inpainted auto Upscaled photo

-3. Similar Style Reference Image: Same selection as above with inverting it to outside of image. give prompt: "Fill this image coherently" will make similar style image.
+4. Similar Style Reference Image: Same selection as above with inverting it to outside of image. give prompt: "Fill this image coherently" will make similar style image.